Why one Concept Saves time

-Anyone who concedes too much time for conception falls into the trap of perfectionism; those who spend too little time work "sloppily".
+Whoever gives too much time to the conceptualization gets caught in the perfectionism trap, whoever spends too little time works “sloppyly”.
 Both are equally counterproductive.
 An overview that illustrates the differences:

 The perfectionist wants to make everything 110% ig

-The perfectionist strives for absolute completeness in the collection of all relevant information, even though their quantity is almost infinite today, given the ubiquitous information overload, and the work would never be finished with it, does not want to start until it has completely "all" information together.
+The perfectionist strives for absolute completeness in the collection of all relevant information, even though the amount is almost infinite, especially in view of the omnipresent information overload and the work would never be finished, does not want to start without having “completely” gathered all the information.